Banging Toolbox

 What are the methods of removing clogs from shower drain?

-2. Boiling water
+2. Use boiling water

 Merely pouring hot water can remove soap scum and other soft materials that clog the drainage.

-3. Vinegar and baking soda
+3. Mix vinegar and baking soda

 A plunger is not only helpful for unclogging toilets but drains as well.

 A simple hook made out of any metal wire (like a coat hanger) can also do the trick.
-It’s cheap but less flexible (both literally and figuratively) compared to a snake.

 6. Plumber’s snake